 The Walter E Fernald State School was opened in 1948 as the Massachusetts School for Idiotic Children.
-Although still open, much of it has been abandoned.
+It had a reputation for experimenting on patients.

 The Imperial Baths were built in 1927 in the spa town of Sharon Springs in New York State.
-Popularity of tourism in the area declined over the years and today, Imperial Baths lies abandoned.
+It was abandoned as tourism in the town declined.

 Byron Hot Springs was a hotel resort and retreat in Byron, California, well known as a place of sanctuary for movie stars and athletes in the early 1900s.

 Times Beach near St Louis, Missouri was abandoned in 1983 following a deadly dioxin scandal caused the evacuation of the entire town.

 The ghost town of Pontotoc was established in 1878 however a fire in the theatre caused the entire town to be abandoned in 1947.

 Sea View Hospital was built between 1905 and 1938 as a tuberculosis hospital.
 It was closed in the 1970’s but some of the buildings have been re-purposed.

 The town of Weston in Illinois was built in the 1960’s as a new town however it was chosen as the site of the National Accelerator Laboratory and was abandoned as a result.